jscelza/chezmoi-files/README.md

 1. Update you respected .dotfiles and add files with `chezmoi add <file/dir name>`
 1. Check out your diff `chezmoi diff`
 1. Apply with `chezmoi apply`
-1. Commit your changes to git and push to the respositor
+1. Commit your changes to git and push to the respository

 ## Reference